-If you are in a rush, The is the Body Glove Women’s Phantom Neoprene Life Jacket
+If you are in a rush, Best Women’s Life Vest is The is the Body Glove Women’s Phantom Neoprene Life Jacket

 Seasoned kayakers and watersport enthusiasts know that a life vest, or personal flotation device (PFD), is probably the most important piece of equipment you need when out on a kayak, paddle board or boat.
 It doesn’t matter if you are leisurely kayaking or traveling long-distance, you need to find a life vest that fits you snugly and securely.
 Women have a few more considerations to keep in mind when choosing a PFD including a smaller fit, safety, and comfort.
 Here are a few tips on how to find the best ladies life jacket and a few reviews to help you start shopping.